tari-project/rfcs/src/RFC-0321_ProcessingForeignProposals.md

 To solve the above problems, we'll use reliable broadcast and process foreign evidence in order.

-In a local shard committee, the proposed block **must** include a counter per epoch and per shard.
+In a local shard committee, the proposed block **must** include a counter per epoch and per shard (except for the local shard).
 If the proposal includes transactions that involve other shards, this counter **must** be incremented.

 When the proposed block becomes committed locally, the block **must** be broadcast to each involved shard that was incremented, along with evidence of being committeed (The chain of QCs must be included).